World´s highest point has more than 200 bodies on the mountains. Advise: Not to visit!

 Thailand is a popular and Ao Phang Nga National Park one of the most photographed destinations.
 But the park and the beaches needs to recover from tourists.

 Myanmar has unbelievable sights, charming festival and rich history.
 But the UN has labelled the violations happening to the Rohingya people as horrific and ethnic cleansing.
-A no-go destination in 2018.
+A no-go destination until 2018.
+Now things have changed.
+Check it out before you go.

 Mount Everest has the world´s highest point – are more dangerous than ever and has trash left behind by climbers.
 In addition, more than 200 bodies still on the mountains.